beeshalrizal/stfx-xp/README.md

 The purpose of this repo is to allow the simulation of various versions of an stfx xp model Running

-## More Details

-See `SPECIFICATION.md` for details around how certain processes work, e.g. seeding data and the simulation itself

 ## How to run the sim

 1. Build dependencies inside venv